 Their marriage and the current state of their relationship has no certainty and they don’t know what to expect.

 Everything about their marriage is in flux and anxiety will be a near certain byproduct of that.
 Domestic violence leaves the victim in a constant state of fear; mainly fear of the unknown.
 They don’t know what will happen next.
 They don’t know what to expect on a daily basis.
 Strong and stable marriages offer a safe haven of stability, but those that experience physical abuse feel anything but stable.
+And this is the sad effect of physical abuse

 Victims of physical abuse will often emotionally “check out”.
 The life that they find themselves living is not one that they feel like they chose, so they remove themselves from that experience.
 They will still be there physically, maybe out of fear of trying to leave, but from an objective point of view, they are ghosts of themselves.
 Friends and family will see the difference pretty clearly, but the person being abused is simply using it as a defense mechanism.
 If they don’t disassociate themselves from their circumstance, it would be that much harder to deal with.